-How to Become an Emergency Dispatcher: An In-Depth look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary
+How to Become an Emergency Dispatcher: Duties, Requirements, Certifications, Job Outlook, and Salary

 Before an EMT or a paramedic can respond to a scene, an important step must first occur: someone must call in the emergency, and an Emergency Dispatcher is a person whose vital job is to take that call.

 Emergency Dispatchers play a pivotal role in the emergency response system.
 Their responsibility is to communicate with people during emergencies (and lesser situations as well), many of whom may be panicked or hysterical, obtain the necessary and sometimes complicated information, and dispatch the appropriate first responders.

 For many EMTs and paramedics, a career as a dispatcher can be an excellent alternative.
 The experience EMTs and paramedics gain in the field gives them the ideal perspective when receiving calls and relaying information as they’ve been on the other end.
 Also, their ability to react calmly and rationally during high-stress emergencies is a key attribute of a successful dispatcher.

 (See our list of alternative jobs for EMTs and paramedics)

 What Does an Emergency Dispatcher Do?